UPPMAX/UPPMAX-documentation/docs/cluster_guides/uppmax_systems.md

     and is described [here](slurm.md).
     This is done by using the Slurm scheduler.

-- **interactive nodes**: a type of calculation node, where a user can do calculations directly
+- **interactive sessions**: a user on a calculation node, where he/she can do calculations directly

 ???- tip "Requesting an interactive node"